confluentinc/examples/replicator-schema-translation/README.md

 The demo performs the following steps:

-1. Creation of a subject in the source Schema Registry
+1. Create a subject in the source Schema Registry.
 2. Preparation for Schema translation
 3. Execution of Replicator to perform migration
 4. Post translation Schema registry configuration.